Great Falls NJ, 19th century steel engraving by William Henry Barlett

 by Tom Flagg

-A full listing of the presentation titles at each of these symposiums can be found by clicking the Past Presentations link at the top of this page.
+A full listing of the presentation titles at each of these Symposiums can be found by clicking the Past Presentations link at the top of this page.

 The first Drew Symposium was organized by Thorwald Torgerson, who was president of the Roebling Chapter and then the national SIA, and a tireless advocate for industrial archeology.
 It was co-sponsored by the Anthropology Department of Drew University (as it has been ever since).
 The date was Sept.
 12, 1981 and it featured the first of many presentations by Edward Rutsch and also one by Abba Lichtenstein on historic bridges, plus presentations of slides showing past field trips of the chapter.
 The presentations were heavily illustrated with slides, setting a precedent that is still followed.
 Lunch was at the student center, and was included in the charge of $10.

-The success of this symposium, and the hard work of Thorwald, set the pattern for years to come.
-The second annual symposium was held October 16, 1982, and included a movie on the Mauch Chunk Switchback Railroad shown by Lance Metz, a presentation by Ed Rutsch on a site at which he was then working, and seven other talks.
+The success of this Symposium, and the hard work of Thorwald, set the pattern for years to come.
+The second annual Symposium was held October 16, 1982, and included a movie on the Mauch Chunk Switchback Railroad shown by Lance Metz, a presentation by Ed Rutsch on a site at which he was then working, and seven other talks.
 This left no time for showing slides of past chapter trips, and it was decided to have these instead at the annual meeting in January, another tradition that we have kept.

-For the third annual symposium (Oct.
+For the third annual Symposium (Oct.
 19, 1983), lunch was served in the seminar room outside the auditorium, which has been the practice ever since.
 The food for this lunch was prepared under the direction of Nanci Batchelor, who (with her family) cooked much of it herself, a huge job for a large group like this; the typical audience is 100 to 150 people.
 Jim Lee gave a presentation on the Plane 9W Turbine of the Morris Canal, Lance showed another great film, Ed Rutsch was on again also, and Ed Lenik gave his first talk on an IA site in the region.
 We heard a presentation on the Baltimore Museum of Industry from Dennis Zembala: but this was very relevant because it was presented to give us some guidance in creating a museum of industry in our region.
 This of course has not yet come about.

-In the fourth symposium Bill McKelvey gave his first Drew presentation, and Ed Rutsch and Lance Metz were back again.
+In the fourth Symposium Bill McKelvey gave his first Drew presentation, and Ed Rutsch and Lance Metz were back again.
 It is interesting to note that Lance and Bill went on to create their own annual symposiums, inspired in part by Thorwald's creation.
 The symposium that McKelvey' started takes place at Drew in the Hall fo Sciences also, in the spring, under the auspices of the Friends of the New Jersey Transportation Museum.
 The presentations here are generally more brisk at about 15 minutes long, and so there are more of them.
 Canal Symposium started by Lance Metz takes place at Lafayette University in Easton, PA, under the auspices of the Canal Museum.
 Its presentations are longer, and always accompanied by a published version of every talk.
 So Thorwald's efforts have resulted in three annual symposiums, each with its own distinctive character and tradition.

-Thorwald decided to bow out after the fifth annual symposium, and the sixth was organized by Terry Karschner, of the state Office of New Jersey Heritage, which has co-sponsored the symposium ever since.
+Thorwald decided to bow out after the fifth annual Symposium, and the sixth was organized by Terry Karschner, of the state Office of New Jersey Heritage, which has co-sponsored the Symposium ever since.

-We have made every effort to keep the admission price relatively low for an all-day lunch-included symposium.
+We have made every effort to keep the admission price relatively low for an all-day lunch-included Symposium.
 The fee is set to break even, not to bring in money to the chapter's treasury.
 And anyone may attend, not just chapter and SIA members; we have found this helps to recruit new members.

-© 2011 Roebling Chapter, Society for Industrial Archeology
+© 2013 Roebling Chapter, Society for Industrial Archeology